Newton's Third Law

 A volunteer, sitting on a large cart, holds a fire extinguisher and activates it.
 The fire extinguisher works as an engine moving the cart across the room.

-NOTE : Extra care is needed to hold the fire extinguisher's hose, since it can give an electrostatic shock and/or freeze-burn.
+NOTE : Extra care is needed when handling the fire extinguisher's hose, because it can be extremly cold and there is a possibility of electrostatic shock.

 Click here to see the Jet Propulsion Demonstrator in action!